Most Replayed Moment: 6 Daily Habits That Expose Your Fake Values - Deepak Chopra

 any practice that quietens the mind, meditation, reflection, contemplation, sitting quietly, watching your breath, etc.

 Number three is exercise.
+Number four is mind-body coordination.

-that's different than regular exercise.
+That's different than regular exercise.

 Your yoga practice and martial arts, breathing practices, Tai Chi, Qigong, they actually activate a different part of your nervous system, which is the parasympathetic nervous system, which causes self-regulation in the body.